-Only three of our 114 properties have leases that contain an early termination provision.
-These three properties contain 158,000 total rentable square feet, representing less than 1% of our total rentable square feet.
-Our leases with early termination provisions are our 36,000 square foot location in Urbandale (Des Moines), IA, our 39,000 square foot location in Rockford, IL, and our 83,000 square foot location in Roanoke, VA.
+Only three of our 119 properties have leases that contain an early termination provision.
+These three properties contain 158,000 total rentable square feet, representing less than 0.7% of our total rentable square feet.
+Our leases with early termination provisions are our 36,000 square foot location in Urbandale (Des Moines), IA, our 39,000 square foot location in Roanoke, VA.
 Each lease termination provision contains certain requirements that must be met in order to exercise each termination provision.
 These requirements include: the date termination can be exercised, the time frame that notice must be given by the tenant to us and the termination fee that would be required to be paid by the tenant to us.
 The total potential termination fee to be paid to us from the three tenants with leases that have a termination provision amounts to \$1.7 million.